Selmen95/portfolio-dsba/README.md

 # 📊 Portfolio DSBA

-**Modular Python Project – Incremental Development (v0 / v1 / v2 / v3)**
+**Modular Python Project – Incremental Development (v0 / v1 / v2)**

 ## 1. Introduction

 **Portfolio DSBA** is a cryptocurrency portfolio management and analysis application.
-The project was developed as part of a **Python programming and software engineering course**, with the objective of designing and implementing a **non-trivial application**, with a strong focus on problem analysis, software design, modularity, and code quality.
+The project was developed as part of a **Python programming and software engineering course**, with the objective of designing and implementing a **non-trivial application**, emphasizing problem analysis, software design, modularity, and code quality.

-The project follows an **incremental development approach**, structured into several successive versions (**v0, v1, v2, v3**).
-Each version is executable and illustrates the progressive evolution of the application.
+The project follows an **incremental development approach**, structured into successive versions (**v0, v1, v2**).
+Each version is executable and demonstrates the progressive evolution of the application, with **v2 representing the final and most complete version**.

 ---